platformsh/platformsh-docs/docs/src/development/access-site.md

 ### SCP

-SCP is a simple command-line utility to copy files to and from a remote environment.
+SCP is a basic command-line utility to copy files to and from a remote environment.

 For example, this command: